nishantsharma/xml.ai/README.md

 # Key Features

 1) Hierarchical flow of information suited for XML, instead of linear flow in typical seq2seq models.
-2) Use of attention to find the appropriate character position and XML node to focus upon.
+2) Use of attention to find the appropriate character position/XML node/node attribute to focus upon.
-3) Use of GRU for encoding and decoding.
+3) Use of GRU RNN for encoding and decoding.
 4) Beam decoding.
-5) GPU Acceleration of performance critical components.
+5) Custom GPU implementation of performance critical modules.
 6) Tensorboard integration(over pytorch tensors).

 # Installation